Idle Network (IDLE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Idle Network Historical Price

-According to the latest data gathered on Idle Network live price page, the current price of Idle Network is 0.010707USD.
+According to the latest data gathered on Idle Network live price page, the current price of Idle Network is 0.007335USD.
 The circulating supply of Idle Network(IDLE) is

 In the past 24 hours, Idle Network has shown a price movement of